darshan-bhattacharyya/go-coding-challenge/README.md

   go test -cover
 ```

-Following unit test cases are used the validate the system.
+Following unit test cases are used to validate the system.

 ```go
 func TestConcurrentCallsToServer(t *testing.T)